Graduation and Degree Requirements

 - meet all other USF degree requirements including completion of the requisite number of course units and completion of all courses required by the USF School of Law;

-- complete all courses required for second-year part-time students in the evening section; and
+- complete all courses required for second-year part-time students; and

-- file a notice with the law school registrar of intention to transfer to the full-time division at the earliest possible date, but in no event later than the end of the spring semester of his or her first year.
+- file a notice with the School of Law Registrar's Office of intention to transfer to the full-time division at the earliest possible date, but in no event later than the end of the spring semester of the first year.
 Filing the notice of transfer is mandatory; failure to file the notice as required precludes transfer to the full-time division.

-- Only a student who completes the spring semester of his or her first year with a cumulative grade point average above 2.600 is permitted to transfer to the full-time division.
+- Only a student who completes the spring semester of their first year with a cumulative grade point average above 2.500 is permitted to transfer to the full-time division.
 Any election to transfer is subject to meeting this requirement.
 Once effective, the transfer is irrevocable and thereafter, except as noted, a student who has filed a notice of intention to transfer will be treated as a full-time student for purposes of applying academic policies, awarding residence credit, determining tuition charges, etc.

 Transfer from Full-Time to Part-Time Program

-Students who enter the full-time division may for compelling reasons transfer to the part-time division with approval of the assistant dean for academic services.
+Students who enter the full-time division may for compelling reasons transfer to the part-time division with approval of the Law Registrar.
 Once effective, the transfer is irrevocable and thereafter a student who has transferred will be treated as a part-time student for purposes of applying academic policies, awarding residence credit, determining tuition charges, etc.

 In order to satisfy residence requirements, a student who transfers from the full-time to the part-time division must attend law school for no fewer than seven, and possibly as many as eight, regular (fall or spring) semesters, depending on the number of full-time semesters completed before the transfer.
-Students making a transfer should consult with the assistant dean for academic services regarding the number of semesters in residence required to complete the JD degree.
+Students making a transfer should consult with the Law Registrar regarding the number of semesters in residence required to complete the JD degree.

 Residence Requirement for Students Transferring to USF

-A student who transferred to the USF School of Law with advanced standing after completing course work at another institution must complete not less than 54 units of credit and the remainder of his or her course work in residence at USF.
+A student who transferred to the USF School of Law with advanced standing after completing course work at another institution must complete not less than 54 units of credit and the remainder of their course work in residence at USF.
 For purposes of this requirement, course work may be taken on campus, in a USF summer abroad program and/or through the Bay Area Consortium.